 Repurchased shares are recorded as shares held in treasury at cost.
 We hold these shares for future use as management and the Board of Directors deem appropriate, which has included compensating our outside directors.
-During the years ended December 31, 2014, and 2013, we issued 15,000, and 30,000 shares from treasury, respectively, to outside directors for services performed (see Note 16).
+During the year ended December 31, 2014, we issued 15,000 shares from treasury to outside directors for services performed (see Note 16).